wavefrontHQ/docs/pages/doc/integrations_log_data.md

 Wavefront supports two methods for sending log data metrics to Wavefront proxy: Filebeat and TCP.
 These methods are supported in Wavefront proxy 4.4 and higher.

+**Note** Log ingestion functionality does not work well if you use a load balancer in your environment.
+* When traffic is split between nodes, each node tracks its own counter.
+The counters collide when they are sent to Wavefront.
+* Information about the actual source (host) is lost.

 ## Installing and Configuring a Wavefront Proxy

 The Log Data in-product [integration instructions](integrations.html#in-product-integrations) guides you through installing a Wavefront proxy.
 To access this integration: